mitalighag/mysql-Learning/Week-01/day-07.md

 # 📌 HAVING

-The `HAVING` clause filters grouped records after the `GROUP BY` operation.
+The `HAVING` clause filters grouped data after the `GROUP BY` operation.

+Unlike the `WHERE` clause, which filters individual rows, `HAVING` filters groups.

 ## Syntax